maxplanck-ie/snakepipes/docs/content/workflows/ChIPseq.rst

 The DNA mapping pipeline generates output that is fully compatible with the ChIPseq pipeline input requirements!
 When running the ChIPseq pipeline, please specify the output directory of DNAmapping pipeline as the working directory (``-d``).

 Alternatively, bam files can be used as input to the ChIPseq worklow.
 The folder containing bam files can be passed with the `--fromBAM` parameter.
-Bam file extention can be specified with `--bamExt`.
+Bam file extension can be specified with `--bamExt`.
 Working directory specified with `-d` will be used as output folder.
 Running the ChiPseq workflow in 'allelic-whatshap' mode only works with passing the full output of the DNAmapping pipeline with `-d` and not with `--fromBAM`.

 Sample configuration